Heero04/serverless-file-processing/README.md

 🔹 5️⃣ Improve API Security: Use JWT authentication with Cognito.

-## 🎉 Now your project is fully documented! 🚀
-This README.md gives a strong first impression to recruiters and makes the project easy to understand.

 ## 🔥 Next Steps
     ✔ Push this README.md to GitHub

     ✔ Make your GitHub repository Public (so recruiters can see it)

     ✔ Set up GitHub Actions for automated deployments (if not done)